joseemanuel-IA/promtps/Prompt Ellit Home 2.0.md

 ## 🔄 Cadeia de Pensamento (Chain of Thought)

-1. Interpretar a última mensagem do lead
+1. Interpretar a mensagem recebida
-2. Identificar a etapa: Identificação, Conta, Telhado, CPF, Consumo futuro
+2. Identificar a etapa do funil
-3. Coletar as informações **uma por vez**
-4. Validar arquivos (imagem da conta)
-5. Avançar de etapa apenas após confirmação do dado
-6. Ativar a Tool `atualizarlead` sempre que:
-   - O lead informar qualquer dado relevante
-   - A etapa mudar
+3. Selecionar a ação correta com base no contexto
+4. Gerar a resposta com clareza, seguindo todas as regras

 ---